 I keep all of my working files for this year on the internal Hard Drive, but I use a LaCie Porsche Design 2TB external drive for keeping all of my older images, and movie files.
 I'm currently using an iOmega 500GB external drive for Time Machine backups and am in the process of rethinking my backup process to include an offsite drive that will be powered by Crashplan.
 I know that the Time Machine drive should be a lot bigger if I want historical backups but I'm not really using it as a way to go "back in time".
 The software I'm using is non-destructive so as long as the image is still on my machine, I can always get back to an unedited version.
 In other words, I am only really interested in minor historical backup, but primarily, I'm prepared for a catastrophic hardware failure.

-> I'm also hoping to switch to an SSD for my boot disk, but that's primarily about speed and long term reliability.
+I'll get into all of this more a little further down, but basically, everything important is backed up.
+I'm also hoping to switch to an SSD for my boot disk, but that's primarily about speed and long term reliability.
 Oh hardware...

-> I use Lightroom 4 for my photo editing and management.
+I use Lightroom 4 for my photo editing and management.

 I used to use iPhoto for everything and it was pretty good, but I found it to be a little underpowered in a couple ways.
 It tends to bog down a little with larger files-the type that you get with a 16 megapixel camera.
 With an iPhone, the files are approximately 3.6 MB.
 With the Sony, the JPGs are a little over 5MB.
 If I am shooting RAW, the files are more like 16.5 MB.

 So, not only was the application not quite up to the task, but I found I was pushing the machine a little too hard.

 One other really important feature which I mentioned above is the way that Lightroom does non-destructive editing.
 In simple terms, the original file is left untouched and the edits are saved as metadata and your are essentially looking at a preview when you are working in the application.
 It applies the edits when you export the images.